Odia literature: Pre-Sarala Age (12th to 14th centuries)

 In the pre-Sarala period, Natha and Siddha literature flourished.
 The main works of this period are Shishu veda (an anthology of 24 dohas), Amara Kosha and Gorakha Samhita.
 Shishu veda is mentioned in the works of Sarala Das and the later 16th century poets.
 It is written in Dandi brutta.
-Raja Balabhadra Bhanja wrote the love story, Bhagabati (ଭାଗବତୀ).
-Other important works of this period include Kalasha Chautisha(କଳସ ଚଉତିଶା) (By Baccha Das), Somanatha bratakatha(ସୋମନାଥ ବ୍ରତକଥା), Nangala chauthi(ନଙ୍ଗଲା ଚଉଠି), Tapoi(ତପୋଇ), and Saptanga(ସପ୍ତଙ୍ଗ).Rudrasudhanidhi is considered the first work of Odia prose, written by Abhadutta Narayan Swami.
+Raja Balabhadra Bhanja wrote the love story, Bhababati (ଭାବବତୀ).
+Other important works of this period include Kalasha Chautisha(କଳସା ଚଉତିଶା), by Baccha Das; Somanatha bratakatha (ସୋମନାଥ ବ୍ରତକଥା), Nagala chauthi (ନାଗଲ ଚଉଠି), Ta'poi (ତ'ପୋଇ), and Saptanga (ସପ୍ତଙ୍ଗ).

+Rudrasudhanidhi is considered the first work of Odia prose, written by Abhadutta Narayan Swami.

 Markanda Das composed the first Koili (an ode to a cuckoo) in Odia just before Sarala Das.
 His composition Kesava Koili describes the pain of separation of Yasoda from her son Krishna.
 He is known to have composed the epic Daasagriba badha, Jnaanodaya koili.

 Sarala Dasa

-In the 15th century, Sanskrit was the language of literature while Odia was often considered the language of the peasants and outcastes, who had no access to education.
+In the 15th century, Sanskrit was the language of literature while Odia was often considered the language of the peasants and outcastes, who had no access to education.Sarala dasa is also known as ଆଦି କବି.
 The first great poet of Odisha with widespread readership was Sarala Das, who translated the Mahabharata into Odia.
-This was not an exact translation from the Sanskrit original, but rather an imitation.
+He also written chandi purana .This was not an exact translation from the Sanskrit original, but rather an imitation.
 It can be seen as an original work.
 Sarala Das was given the title Shudramuni(Peasant-sage).
 He had no formal education and did not know Sanskrit.

 This translation provided subsequent poets with the necessary foundation for a national literature, providing a fairly accurate idea of the Odia culture at the time.
 Dasa, born in 15th century Odisha under Gajapati emperor Kapilendra Deva, was acclaimed as the "Adikabi" or first poet.
 The reign of the Gajapatis is considered to be the golden period for Odisha art and literature.
 Kapilendra Deva patronized Odia language and literature along with Sanskrit, unlike his predecessors who used only Sanskrit.
 A short Odia poem Kebana Munikumara was found in the Sanskrit Drama Parashurama Vijaya, ascribed emperor Kapilendra Deva.
 Sarala Dasa's poetic gift was believed to come from Sarala (Saraswati), and that Sarala Das wrote the Mahabharata while she dictated it.
 Though he wrote many poems and epics, he is best remembered for Mahabharata.
 His other notable works are Chandi Purana and Vilanka Ramayana.
 He composed Lakshmi-Narayana Bachanika.

 Arjuna Dasa, a contemporary of Sarala-Das, wrote Rama-Bibaha(ରାମ ବିବାହ), which is a significant long poem in Odia.
 He is the author of Kalpalata (କଳ୍ପଲତା).